-Using material from Item F and elsewhere, assess the strengths and limitations of using official statistics as a means of investigating differing life chances of minority ethnic groups.
-(15 marks)
+Using material from Item F and elsewhere, assess the strengths and limitations of using written questionnaires as a means of investigating the effects of poverty on life chances.

 This question requires you to apply your knowledge and understanding of sociological research methods to the study of this particular issue in stratification and differentiation.